Announcing in 2018...

 B. Horses must be USEA registered: Limited (BN,N & T) or Full (P).

 C. USEA Fees (Drug/Meds/Admin/Starter) shall be paid at the time of entry.

-QUALIFYING TIME FRAME FOR BEGINNER NOVICE AND NOVICE LEVELS ONLY
+QUALIFYING TIME FRAME FOR BEGINNER NOVICE AND NOVICE LEVELS

 A. Qualifying competitions for all levels must be completed within a 24-month period of the first horse inspection of the selected classic event.

 B. A horse may be entered in a three-day event without having fulfilled the qualifications.
 An organizer, at their discretion, and as space allows, may allow entries to fulfill the necessary qualifications after the closing date.